mariemeSall/archimicroprojet/README.md

 ## kafka broker
 TODO:

+MAKE SURE PRODUCERS CAN PRODUCE IN PARALLEL, NOT THE CASE RIGHT NOW try asyncio, 2 producer.py files with different keys, try producing in parallel.

 idea:
 producer -> produce request to websocket -> websocket produce on the 'server' machine the 'server' machine has a consumer which can consume the messages and put them